tukkimiesjonni/cybersecurityproject1/README.md

 # Threddit

 This repository is made as a project for a University of Helsinki course.
 I am trying to recreate the functionality of Reddit and make a simplistic website with said functionality.
+Anonymously browsing users will be able to view threads and their comments.
+Registered users will be able to create new threads, comment on threads and up- or downvote threads.

 ## Table of Contents